Taylor Health Science Building, 3rd Floor

 Grade of C or higher in prerequisite courses required.

-Employment of surgical technologists is projected to grow 15 percent from 2014 to 2024, much faster than the average for all occupations.
+Employment of surgical technologists is projected to grow 12 percent from 2016 to 2026, faster than the average for all occupations.
+Advances in medical technology have made surgery safer, and more operations are being done to treat a variety of illnesses and injuries.

 SURG 1000.
 Introduction to Surgical Technology.
 2 Hours.